 - enough oil for deep frying

 - Mix half of a Cup of water, 1 teaspoon of Sugar and the Yeast in a Bowl.
 Cover with a lid and set aside until the yeast becomes bubbly.
 About 4-6 minutes.

 - In another bowl, mix the dry ingredients – Flour, Sugar, Salt, and Nutmeg.

 - Combine the proofed yeast and one cup water together with the dry ingredients and mix until the batter is lump-free.

-- Cover the Dough and allow the it to rise for 1 hour (the risen dough has a distinct sweet smell, which will make you know the dough is ready for frying)
+- Cover the dough and allow it to rise for 1 hour (the risen dough has a distinct sweet smell, which will make you know the dough is ready for frying)

 - Fry both sides until golden brown.
 If you are finding it hard to turn the puff puff while frying you can just press down the balls a little bit with your frying spoon before turning it.

 - Though adding Nutmeg to this recipe is very optional.
 I really like the subtle flavor it gives the Puff puff so it’s advisable you add it.